 1950 26 January: The Constitution of India comes into effect.

-1950 Communist victory in the Landing Operation on Hainan Island (March to May) and Wanshan Archipelago Campaign end the Chinese Civil War (May to August).
+1950 Communist victory in the Landing Operation on Hainan Island (March to May) and the Wanshan Archipelago Campaign end the Chinese Civil War (May to August).

 25 June: North Korean invasion of South Korea begins the Korean War.